10 Cognitive Biases Brands Use to Influence Consumer Behaviour

 People often share opinions or behaviours just because they are popular.

-Brands can use the bandwagon effect by creating a sense of exclusivity for their products or services and emphasising their popularity, especially among a specific social group.
+Brands can use the bandwagon effect by creating a sense of exclusivity for their products or services and emphasising their popularity, especially among specific groups.

-An example is the Sephora Beauty Insider programme, which rewards loyal customers with exclusive benefits, such as early access to new products, gifts, and invitations to VIP events.
+• The Sephora Beauty Insider programme rewards loyal customers with exclusive benefits, such as early access to new products, gifts, and invitations to VIP events.

 8. Confirmation Bias